 - 6. A Quality representative or designee must be appointed at the eye bank to establish, oversee, manage and maintain the QAP.
 The Medical Director and the eye bank's Executive Director, as well as the QA designee will approve the Quality Assurance Program.
 All three parties will be responsible for approving proper implementations, corrective /preventive actions, adverse reaction determination, deviations, non-conformance outcomes, validations and final disposition of tissues or other products produced at the eye bank that have been compromised.
-The QA designee should have complete oversight of the technical compliance of the eye bank. - 6a.
-EBAA Med Stds C1.200 (1) Medical Director aspects - 6b.
-FDA 21 CFR 820 Management Responsibilities

-- A. The eye bank's Executive Director and Medical Director are ultimately responsible for: - B. Actively supporting, cooperating and assisting the QAP and QA personnel. - C. Ensuring personnel to adhere to the QAP. - D. Ensuring reportable deviations and recalls are submitted in a timely manner to the FDA and EBAA or any other required regulatory agency as per state/country directives. - E. Approving technical processes/procedures, equipment qualifications, process validations, technical competencies and implementation of new standards and regulations. - F. Acting as the liaison between the regulatory and accreditation agencies inspectors and the organization.
+The QA designee should have complete oversight of the technical compliance of the eye bank. - A. The eye bank's Executive Director and Medical Director are ultimately responsible for: - B. Actively supporting, cooperating and assisting the QAP and QA personnel. - C. Ensuring personnel to adhere to the QAP. - D. Ensuring reportable deviations and recalls are submitted in a timely manner to the FDA and EBAA or any other required regulatory agency as per state/country directives. - E. Approving technical processes/procedures, equipment qualifications, process validations, technical competencies and implementation of new standards and regulations. - F. Acting as the liaison between the regulatory and accreditation agencies inspectors and the organization. - 7.
+The Quality Manager or designee is responsible for: - A. The establishment, maintenance, implementation and of the QAP to ensure compliance of all approved policies and procedures. - B. Monitoring implementations and corrective actions ensuring that they are effectively improving. - C. Acting as the liaison between the regulatory and accreditation agencies inspectors and the organization. - 8.
+Ensure that your QAP has imbedded all FDA regulations, EBAA standards, state requirements or eye bank country's requirements as applicable.